bucs110a0spring22/final-project-cs-geeklords/README.md

 ### Software Lead - Brianna Sexton

 Worked as integration specialist by making sure that programming by front and back end specialist flows efficiently and clearly.
 Test game constantly to make sure all actions are working.
+Creates ATP and final demo once program is complete.

 ### Front End Specialist - Julia Steckler

-Front-end lead conducted significant research on the layout and design of game.
+Front-end specialist conducted significant research on the layout and design of game.
 Organized use of computer buttons for user to control their player.
 Creates efficient internal linking and user-friendly navigation of game and menus.

 ### Back End Specialist - Erica Rodrigues